Mouchnino/moneyguru/README.md

 # How to build moneyGuru from source

-## Submodule checkout

-The first thing to do after a fresh clone from git is to ensure that your submodules are checkout out, that that is done with:

-    $ git submodule init
-    $ git submodule update

 ## Prerequisites installation

 Then, you have to make sure that your system has to "non-pip-installable" prerequisites installed: